kyma-project/test-infra/prow/README.md

 Prow is a Kubernetes-developed system that you can use as a Continuous Integration (CI) tool for validating your GitHub repositories and components, managing automatic validation of pull requests (PRs), applying and removing labels, or opening and closing issues.

 You interact with Prow using slash (/) commands, such as `/test all`.
 You add them on PRs or issues to trigger the predefined automation [plugins](https://status.build.kyma-project.io/plugins) that perform certain actions in respond to GitHub events.
 Upon proper configuration, GitHub events trigger jobs that are single-container Pods, created in dedicated builds and Kubernetes clusters by a microservice called Plank that is running in Google Cloud Platform (GCP).
-Each Prow component is a small Go service that has its own function in the management of ProwJobs.
+Each Prow component is a small Go service that has its own function in the management of Prow jobs.

 In the context of the `kyma-project` organization, the main purpose of Prow is to serve as an external CI test tool that replaces the internal CI system.